Table of Contents

 Stop #9: Immersing in the Enigmatic “Ear of the Wind”

 The “Ear of the Wind” provides a fascinating acoustic phenomenon that must be heard to be believed.
 As the wind passes through the narrow gaps and channels of the formation, it produces a symphony of gentle whispers, murmurs, and ethereal sounds.
 It is a pothole natural arch eroded in red-stained sandstone.
 It is one of several natural arches on the tour.
-The red sandstone contrasts nicely with the dead tree which frames the arch.
+The red sandstone contrasts nicely with the dead tree, which frames the arch.
 The stories and myths that turn rocks into something a bit more than red stone make these rocks and vistas even more awe-inspiring.

 Stop #10: Immersion in Navajo Culture: Experiencing an Authentic Navajo Hogan

 The word Hogan (Hooghan) literally means “place home, ” combining the meaning of “home” and a “sense of place.”
 The Hogan is the traditional home of the Navajo people.
 This basic structure lacks electricity and running water.
-In addition, it provides shelter against the elements, such as whipping winds, summer heat, and winter cold.
+In addition, it provides shelter from the elements, such as whipping winds, summer heat, and winter cold.

 There are two types of Hogans represented.
 The female Hogan has nine support poles to represent the nine months it takes for a woman to carry a child; has a rounded dome roof shape, the male Hogan has four support poles to represent the four points on the compass and is more conical shaped.
 Sweat Lodge, used for ceremonies and meditation, is next to both Hogan structures.